utwente-fmt/OptTime-TACAS19/README.md

 reached, but we also address the following questions: what is the minimum time to reach the goal location? and for which parameter values can we achieve this?
 We analyse the problem and present an algorithm that solves it.
-We also discuss and provide solutions for variants: minimizing the upper-bound on the time to reach the goal location, and minimizing a specific parameter value to still reach the goal.*
+We also discuss and provide solutions for minimizing a specific parameter value to still reach the goal.*

 *We empirically study the performance of these algorithms on a benchmark set